randrahim/randrahim/README.md

 <!--
 **randrahim/randrahim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 <b>Rand Rahim</b><br>
-An accomplished and experienced software programmer with a broad background and knowledge in several different programming languages and computer technologies.
+Control and System Engineer with a second degree in Website Design and Development.
+Experienced Web Developer proficient in various Web Development and Computer programming languages, developing functional, attractive, and responsive websites.
+Extensive coding skill with hands-on experience in maintaining a range of computer system platforms.
+Analytical and problem-solving skills.
+Dedicated and highly motivated with broad background and knowledge in several different programming languages and computer technologies. <br><br>
-Seeking new opportunites in a growth-oriented organization, where I can utilize my overall skills and experience. <br><br>

 <b>Education:</b>
 - <b>University of Technology:</b>